 Much like its new star, Jeremy Renner.
 I’m a real admirer of his performances, which from S.W.A.T. and 28 Days Later to The Hurt Locker and The Assassination of Jesse James by the Coward Robert Ford, from The Town to Mission: Impossible – Ghost Protocol have always balanced between a quiet menace and a flinty resolve.
 One review for THE BOURNE LEGACY has mentioned his similarity to Steve McQueen but for me, he’s more James Coburn – a fantastic mixture of strength and contained emotion, offset with a great line in dry humour.
 Think of Coburn as Britt in the knife fight in The Magnificent Seven and you’ve got it.
 Renner’s a great choice for this series.

-Every hero needs a nemesis who’s out to get him though and here we have the formidable Edward Norton, delivering another ruthlessly brilliant performance.
+Every hero needs a nemesis who’s out to get him through and here we have the formidable Edward Norton, delivering another ruthlessly brilliant performance as Eric Byer, the head of another group of agents.
 In one brief scene Norton, in a white shirt that glows with intensity from Robert Elswit’s superb photography, verbally demolishes a colleague who’s not quite on board their ‘mission’.
-He rules the scene, as he does almost every scene he’s in and it’s a shame that he and Renner only share one tiny moment together, to square off against each other.
+He rules the scene, as he does almost every scene he’s in and it’s a shame that he and Renner only share one tiny moment together, to square off against each other and set up their fractious connection.
 Perhaps we can see more of them in the next movie.

-Gilroy has called up a strong cast to power him through THE BOURNE LEGACY, with Rachel Weisz as the lady in peril who needs Aaron’s help (and he, hers), Stacy Keach as a grizzled senior CIA honcho, Donna Murphy nicely counterpointing the male CIA support that’s been in previous movies and in particular Oscar Isaac (outstanding as always) as another agent who you just don’t know whether to trust.
+Gilroy has called up a super-strong cast to power him through THE BOURNE LEGACY.
+Most importantly for Aaron, we have the ever-brilliant and Oscar-winning Rachel Weisz as Marta Shearing, the doctor who he needs to track down, as she will help him unlock exactly who he is.
+In other supporting roles, there’s Stacy Keach as a grizzled senior CIA honcho, Donna Murphy nicely counterpointing the male CIA support that’s been in previous movies and in particular, Oscar Isaac (outstanding as always) as another agent who you (and Aaron) just don’t know whether to trust.

 Let’s hope the next one either joins the two strands – as rumours abound that we’ll see Matt Damon and Jeremy Renner brought together – or allow Renner, Norton, and Gilroy to really strike out and bring us something new.
 Time and the success of this movie will decide.